fsharp/fslang-design/tooling/FST-1003-loading-type-provider-design-time-components.md

 A primary concern is that the F# compiler must include some minimal logic about framework names and package layout.
 This is anathema in modern .NET design, where tools such as Paket and Nuget are used to manage references and dependencies.

 The discussion thread linked above records the discussion and response.
+Basically

+* the cheapest and most efficient way to get 100% consistent behaviour for TPDTC loading across all F# tooling providers and usage scenarios is to place this logic in FSHarp.COmpiler.Service.dll.
+There is not point spreading the logic out across Paket, NuGet etc, and doing that would massively explode the matrix of possibilities of tooling (e.g. versions of F#, versions of Paket, versions of NuGet etc.)

-Basically relying on tools such as Paket and Nuget to handle the configuration of design-time tools is extremely problematic.
+* relying on tools such as Paket and Nuget to handle the configuration of design-time tools is problematic.
 For example, at first sight it looks possible to utilize the capability of Paket emit load scripts to help with such configuration, however these wouldn't apply to coommand-line compilation or project builds.
-Further, Nuget is very far from being able to do this kind of configuration and it is unrealistic to expect them to add this capability in any timeframe that helps.
+Further, NuGet is very far from being able to do this kind of configuration and it is unrealistic to expect them to add this capability in any timeframe that helps.
 Further, the full set of design-time tooling contexts is not actually known to NuGet.exe or Paket.exe -  -  a new F# design-time  tool (such as a documentation generator or VSCode editor) hosted in .NET Core may arrive after the fact

-In contrast, in the proposal in this RFC, a relatively modest adjustment is made to the current scheme to interpret ``TypeProviderAssembly`` attributes to a relative reference in a stable and predictable way.
+In contrast, in the proposal in this RFC, a relatively modest adjustment is made to the current scheme to have the F# compiler logic interpret ``TypeProviderAssembly`` attributes to a relative reference in a stable and predictable way.
 This resolution would apply to any and all tooling built using updated versions of ``FSharp.Compiler.Service.dll``, and would roll out consistenly across all F# implementations.

 ## Alternatives
 [alternatives]: #alternatives